 Nashville Tennessee

-Eager for a change of scenery, I pack up my camera bag and head to Nashville—not for relief, but for inspiration.
+Eager for a change of scenery, I packed my camera bag and headed to Nashville, Tennessee.

+Not for relief, but for inspiration.
 The moment I stepped out of the Uber, the heat wrapped around me.
-It's mid-August and somehow the humidity is worse than Wisconsin.
-But the Nashville humidity isn’t the only thing consuming the air.
+It was mid-August, and somehow, the humidity was worse in Nashville than it was in Wisconsin.
+Fortunately, humidity wasn't the only thing consuming the air.
 Music filled the streets, neon buzzed on Broadway, and something electric in the atmosphere made me forget about the sweat dripping down my face.

 Located in Nashville, Hatch Show Print is one of the most historic letterpress print shops in the United States.

-Established in 1879, it has produced iconic posters for musicians, events, and businesses, shaping the visual identity of country music and beyond.
+Established in 1879, Hatch Show Print has produced iconic posters for musicians, events, and businesses, shaping the visual identity of country music and beyond.
 Known for its bold typography and vintage aesthetic, the shop has created prints for legends like Johnny Cash, Elvis Presley, and Dolly Parton.
 Today, Hatch Show Print operates as part of the Country Music Hall of Fame, offering tours and workshops where visitors can see the traditional letterpress process in action.
 The shop remains dedicated to preserving its rich history while continuing to produce handcrafted prints for artists and brands worldwide.

 The Ryman Auditorium is a historic concert venue in downtown Nashville, Tennessee.